eteeselink/sioux_tech_radar/INSTALL.md

     backend-service.exe install
     backend-service.exe start

+### Deploying updates

+Stop all services.
+Then:

+    git pull
+    build.cmd

+Start all services again.

 ### Admin

 If you want, you can use PHP and Adminer to allow remote db administration.